turulomio/request_casting/README.md

 {"a":true,"class":"bool"}
 ```

 All request_casting methods allow to set a default value.
-By default this value is None or an empty list in RequestList methods.
+By default this value is None in all Request methods.
 This value is returned when cast fails.

 ```bash
 curl http://localhost:8000/myview/?a=BADBOOL